Hi-Angel/notes-backup/disks.md

 * block size is usually 512 bytes.
 AFAIR it was hardcoded.
 Anyway, it can be gotten with `blockdev --report /dev/sdX`
 * `gdisk` shows offsets in sectors, and the sector size is usually 512.
 As a hint that this is the case note whether first partitions starts at `2048` offset. `2048 * 512 = 1MB`.
+* the amount of disk IO may be monitored through means of `/proc/diskstats`, by checking its content before and after doing some IO.
+The content isn't human-readable, but [this script](https://github.com/Hi-Angel/scripts/blob/master/cmp-diskstats.py) may help.
+Worth noting though, it seems to not work with `brd` module emulating disks in RAM.
+The read/write count always stays zero for it, probably worth reporting a bug.

 # RAID misc